 Television includes: Most recently Olive Shapley in the Coronation Street 60th anniversary special A Little Back Street in Salford for ITV.
-Casualty (first two series as paramedic Sandra Mute), Doctor Who (Survival), The Vision Thing, The Count of Solar, McCallum, Bad Girls, Night & Day, also, Doctors, Spooks, Hollyoaks and Coronation Street.
+Casualty (first two series as paramedic Sandra Mute), Doctor Who (Survival), The Vision Thing, The Count of Solar, McCallum, Bad Girls, Night & Day, also, Doctors, Spooks, Hollyoaks and five episodes of Coronation Street.
 She also recently appeared the short film The Pride of Atticus Lee.

-Lisa has recorded many plays for BBC Radios 3 & 4 and Independent Radio Drama Productions and has for the last 21 years played the title role in the Doctor Who spin-off audio series Professor Bernice Summerfield for Big Finish Productions, as well regular characters in their series of Sapphire & Steel, Jago & Litefoot, and many other guesting roles – most recently Regan in King Lear (with David Warner).
-She is also a prolific audio drama director, having directed many series for Big Finish Productions, and other companies; most recently an adaptation of H G Wells War of the Worlds titled The Coming of The Martians, starring Colin Morgan, for Sherwood Sound Studios.
+Lisa has recorded many plays for BBC Radios 3 & 4 and Independent Radio Drama Productions.
+Her most recent work has been playing the returning (controversial) character of Julianne Wright in BBC Radio 4’s The Archers through out 2022and also playing Mary Whitehouse in Radio 4’s Archive of 4: Disgusted: Mary Whitehouse.
+For the last 25 years, she has played the title role in the Doctor Who spin-off audio series Professor Bernice Summerfield, for Big Finish Productions, as well regular characters in their series of Sapphire & Steel and Jago & Litefoot, and many other guesting roles – most recently Regan in King Lear (with David Warner) and Caroline Louisa in Box of Delights.

 © Bowington Management